naberss/naberss/README.md

 📧 -  You can reach me sending [e-mails](lucas-berto@hotmail.com)

-💁‍♂️ -  But if you want to have more information about me, you can check my [LinkedIn](https://www.linkedin.com/in/lucas-moreira-4b1b93163/)
+💁‍♂️ -  And if you want to have more information about me, you can check my [LinkedIn](https://www.linkedin.com/in/lucas-moreira-4b1b93163/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">